 This course uses advanced, practical applications of mathematics and statistics for use in business applications.
-This course teaches linear programming in measuring different aspects such as inventory control, production planning, and finding the most efficient/effective level of production given limited resources/demand.
-Field of Specialization: Management & Human Development
+This course teaches linear programming in measuring different aspects such as inventory control, production planning, and finding the most efficient / effective level of production given limited resources/demand.

-المراجعة 1 Auditing 1
+2147 Auditing 1

 The objective of this course is providing students with an introduction to the auditing profession.
-By the end ofthe course, students are able to understand the concept and objectives of auditing, types of audits and auditors, assurance and non-assurance services provided by the auditing firms.
-Students also identify the responsibilities and duties of auditors, the generally accepted auditing standards, the different types of audit reports and auditevidence.
-Field of Specialization: Finance & Accounting
+By the end of the course, students are able to understand the concept and objectives of auditing, types of audits and auditors, assurance and non-assurance services provided by the auditing firms.
+Students also identify the responsibilities and duties of auditors, the generally accepted auditing standards, the different types of audit reports and audit.